carlosb1/upc-aidl-19-team4/README.md

 The code has different entrypoints for different use cases (detection, recognition, creation of graphs, parsing, upload data).
 The main split of the work  is in two main use cases: *detection* and *recognition* where they are:

 - Detection - `evaluate_tiny_faces.py` and `evaluate_yolo.py` to execute the benchmark and run the detection algorithms
 - Recognition - `test.py` is the script to train a new neural network.
 For the triplet, it is the last one implemented, it needed a set of important changes in the architecture, for this reason, it is created a different file `test_triplet.py`

 It is important to comment that I didn't add argument line parser because It was not clear the requirements while I was developing..
 For this reason, you must change different paths (datasets, weights, etc..) paths for your environment.

-Then to execute the training It must be something like this (for python 3.6+):
+Then, to execute the training It must be something like this (for python 3.6+):
 ```
 # In the recognition directory
 python tests.py